kartik34/Crypfolio/README.md

 <p>
-Crypfolio is a simple cryptocurrency tracker which enables users to track their assets, as well as view the most recent and relevant news regarding their assets.
+<a href="https://play.google.com/store/apps/details?id=com.kartiksinghal.www.crypfolio"> Download from the Google Play Store </a>
 </p>
 <h3>
-  A no-frills crypto tracker, easily add your portfolio and stay updated on the latest price updates and news as soon as they happen!
+  A no-frills crypto tracker, easily add your portfolio and stay updated on the latest price updates and news as soon as they happen.
 </h3>
 <h4>
 Features: